-Accurate pain assessment is one of the most important skills every nurse must master.
-Whether you’re preparing for the NCLEX, building your skills as a new registered nurse, or refreshing your knowledge with a nursing bundle, knowing how to evaluate and document pain properly helps deliver safe and effective patient care.
+Accurate pain assessment is one of the most essential skills every nurse must master.
+Whether you’re preparing for the NCLEX, strengthening your knowledge as a registered nurse, or reviewing materials in your nursing bundle, understanding how to evaluate and document pain properly ensures safe and effective patient care.

 🩺 Why Is Pain Assessment Important?

-Pain is called the 5th vital sign — it affects healing, sleep, mood, and quality of life.
-Patients depend on RN nurses to recognize and manage their pain, so good assessment and clear documentation are vital for treatment decisions.
+Pain is often called the fifth vital sign because it directly influences healing, sleep, mood, and overall quality of life.
+Since patients rely on RN nurses to identify and manage their discomfort, accurate assessment and documentation are crucial for guiding treatment decisions.

 🗂️ Key Pain Assessment Tools for Nurses